lornakamau/git-google/README.md

 [![codebeat badge](https://codebeat.co/badges/dcfe6f01-c3eb-400e-8875-78a84b9a0c79)](https://codebeat.co/projects/github-com-lornakamau-git-google-master)
 # GitGoogle
-#### A Github finder that allows users to search for users by username and find repositories by reponame , 17/05/2020.
+#### A Github finder that allows users to search for Github users by username and Github repositories by reponame , 17/05/2020.
 #### By Lorna Kamau

 ## Description